numaproj/numaflow/docs/specifications/edges-buffers-buckets.md

 `Buffer` is `InterStepBuffer`.
 Each buffer has an owner, which is the vertex who reads from it.
 Each `udf` and `sink` vertex in a pipeline owns a group of partitioned buffers.
 Each buffer has a name with the naming convention `{pipeline-name}-{vertex-name}-{index}`, where the `index` is the partition index, starting from 0.
 This naming convention applies to the buffers of both map and reduce udf vertices.

-When multiple vertices connecting to the same vertex, if the to vertex is a map, the data from all the from vertices will be forwarded to the group of partitoned buffers round-robinly.
-If the to vertex is a reduce, the data from all the from vertices will be forwarded to the group of partitoned buffers based on the partitioning key.
+When multiple vertices connecting to the same vertex, if the `to` vertex is a Map, the data from all the from vertices will be forwarded to the group of partitoned buffers round-robinly.
+If the `to` vertex is a Reduce, the data from all the from vertices will be forwarded to the group of partitoned buffers based on the partitioning key.

 A Source vertex does not have any owned buffers.
 But a pipeline may have multiple Source vertices, followed by one vertex.
 Same as above, if the following vertex is a map, the data from all the Source vertices will be forwarded to the group of partitoned buffers round-robinly.
 If it is a reduce, the data from all the Source vertices will be forwarded to the group of partitoned buffers based on the partitioning key.